scottredig/zig-javascript-bridge/README.md

 As of May 2024, zjb requires Zig 0.12.0 or greater.

+The simple folder provides a good template to start from.
+You'll need to update to reference to zjb in `build.zig.zon`.
+There's currently no release schedule for point releases, so you should use the latest available code.
+Eg, copy the entire `simple` folder into your empty project, then run `zig fetch --save=zjb https://github.com/scottredig/zig-javascript-bridge/archive/<put hash of latest commit to main here>.zip`

 Call into Javascript using `zjb`, generate the Javascript side code, and then build an html page to combine them.

+### Example

-An end to end example is in the example folder.
+An example which demonstrates usage of all of the components of `zjb` is in the example folder.
 It includes:

-- `main.zig` has usage examples for the `zjb` Zig import.
+- `src/main.zig` has usage examples for the `zjb` Zig import.
 - `build.zig`'s example for how to set up your build file.
-- `example/static` includes HTML and Javascript files to run the example.
+- `static` includes HTML and Javascript files to run the example.

-To view the example in action, run `zig build example`.
+To view the example in action, run `zig build example` from inside the example folder.
 Then host a webserver from `zig-out/bin`.

+### Details

 Zjb functions which return a value from Javascript require specifying which type is returned.
 As arguments or return types to be passed into Javascript, zjb supports: